-The Fund has applied amendments to IAS 1 Disclosure Initiative for the first time in the current year.
+The Fund has applied amendments to IAS 1 Disclosure Initiative.
 The amendments clarify that an entity need not provide a specific disclosure required by an IFRS if the information resulting from that disclosure is not material, and give guidance on the basis of aggregating and disaggregating information for disclosure purposes.
 In addition, the amendments reiterate that an entity should consider providing additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users of financial statements to understand the impact of particular transactions, events and conditions on the Fund's financial position and financial performance.